 Sometimes dealing with politicians can get a little tiresome.
-Instead, some people prefer to work with purrrfect politicats.
-These seven amazing cats ran for political office, and a few of them actually got the job!
+Instead, some people prefer to work with politi-cats.
+These seven amazing cats ran for political office.
+Find out which of them actually got the job!

 1. Barsik Ran For Siberian Mayor

 2. Limberbutt McCubbins Wanted To Be U.S. President

 3. Dr. Jekyll Also Ran For President